 AME offers an original open air trade fair on the main square in the centre of Praia, accessible for both delegates and the local audience.
 Want to present your activities?
 Sell CDs?
 Sell music instruments or music equipment?
 Advertise your event?

-Registration and stand booking for AME 2015 will open soon
+Register and book a stand for AME 2015 here

 Please note: the number of stands is limited.
 They will be distributed on a first-come-first-served base.